Search by Keyword

 The Beatles were way past their touring days by late 1968 and, therefore, never performed the song live as a group.
 However, the first live performance of "Back In The U.S.S.R." by a Beatle was on July 4th, 1984, in Washington D.C. as Ringo joined The Beach Boys on stage for a rendition of the song.
 Ringo may not have played on the original Beatles version, but he sure did an adequate job on this day.

 As noted above, Paul was very keen to perform the song throughout his later touring years.
 Every tour Paul embarked on since 1989 (except for his “Unplugged” tour of 1991) featured “Back In The U.S.S.R.” in the set list.
-He even performed it on July 15th, 2009 on the "Late Show With David Letterman" outside on top of the famous Ed Sullivan Theater marquee, introducing the song "This is about a place that doen't exist no more!"
+One noteworthy performance was on May 24th, 2003, where he played the song to 100,000 people at Red Square in Moscow during his "Back In The World" tour, which was something the audience could only have dreamed about before the collapse of the Soviet Union on December 26th, 1991.
+Also, during a special performance on the "Late Show With David Letterman" on July 15th, 2009, Paul performed the song on top of the famous Ed Sullivan Theater marquee.
+Paul introduces it by saying, "This is about a place that doesn't exist no more!"

 Controversy was something that just kept falling into The Beatles' laps around this time.
 The list of controversies is too long to mention here but contains John's "more popular than Jesus" statment, Paul's admission of LSD use to the press, and their supposed invitation snub while in the Philippines.
 One can also add to this list the reaction of some to the release of "Back In The U.S.S.R."